 HIV/AIDS, tuberculosis (TB) and malaria are preventable and treatable diseases that disproportionately affect the world’s poor.
-Sub-Saharan Africa is the hardest hit region, accounting for 90% of malaria deaths, nearly 70% of all people living with HIV and 28% of all TB cases.
+Sub-Saharan Africa is the hardest hit region, accounting for 90% of malaria deaths, more than 70% of all people living with HIV and 26% of all TB cases.

 The human impact of these diseases is undeniable, but their socioeconomic impact is also severe.
 HIV and TB often affect people in their most productive years.
 Businesses are losing their workers, governments are losing their civil servants and families are losing not only their loved ones but also their breadwinners.

 The world has battled malaria and TB for centuries, but the immense human toll of AIDS in the late 1990s injected a new urgency into global prevention and treatment efforts.
 Though the resources to fight these diseases have increased exponentially throughout most of the 2000s, funding remains insufficient for global disease control.
 Infectious diseases are particularly challenging, because even once progress has been made against them, they can rebound quickly if global efforts to fight them stagnate or stop.

 Weak health systems further complicate the fight against these diseases, especially in sub-Saharan Africa.
 The shortage of health workers, for example, is a major hurdle in expanding treatment and prevention efforts.
 Sub-Saharan Africa accounts for 24% of the global burden of disease, but only 3% of the world’s health workforce.
 Health workers at all levels of delivery, as well as the systems, supplies and facilities that support them, must be strengthened to tackle infectious diseases and to ensure better basic health care and outcomes overall.